 Patients who have the same condition sometimes pay different out-of-pocket costs for their medications, but when is this differential more appropriate?
-Join the National Pharmaceutical Council (NPC) in tackling this dilemma in the free online webinar, “Same Condition, Different Costs: Should Patients Pay Different Amounts?” on Tuesday, July 18, from 12 p.m.-1 p.m.
-Eastern Time.
+The National Pharmaceutical Council (NPC) tackled this dilemma in our webinar, “Same Condition, Different Costs: Should Patients Pay Different Amounts?” held on Tuesday, July 18, 2017.

-This program, moderated by NPC Vice President of Comparative Effectiveness Research Jennifer Graff, PharmD, will feature a discussion on the five guiding principles, based on recent NPC research, for when it is less acceptable for patients with the same condition to have different costs.
-Audience members will have the opportunity to engage in a question-and-answer session with a stakeholder reactor panel that will address the salient and sometimes difficult realities associated with cost-sharing models.
+This program, moderated by NPC Vice President of Comparative Effectiveness Research Jennifer Graff, PharmD, featured a discussion on the five guiding principles, based on recent NPC research, for when it is less acceptable for patients with the same condition to have different costs.
+Audience members had the opportunity to engage in a question-and-answer session with a stakeholder reactor panel that addressed the salient and sometimes difficult realities associated with cost-sharing models.

 - Mark Fendrick, MD: Professor, Departments of Internal Medicine & Health Management & Policy, Director, Center for Value-Based Insurance Design, University of Michigan

 - Jennifer Graff, PharmD (Moderator): Vice President, Comparative Effectiveness Research; National Pharmaceutical Council